Amir Issues Judicial Enforcement Law

-(MENAFN- Gulf Times) His Highness the Amir Sheikh Tamim bin Hamad Al-Thani issued Thursday Law No. (4) of 2024 issuing the judicial enforcement law.
+Doha, Qatar: The Amir HH Sheikh Tamim bin Hamad Al Thani on Thursday issued Law No. (4) of 2024 issuing the Judicial Enforcement Law.

-The law is to go into force six months after the date of its publication in the official gazette.
-(QNA)
+The law stipulated its implementation six months after the date of its publication in the Official Gazette.

 Legal Disclaimer: